play_arrow

 Conflict, climate shocks such as flooding and drought, and impacts of COVID-19 were already creating significant levels of hunger and food insecurity.
 Since the war in Ukraine started, things have got worse.

-Stephen Omollo, Plan International’s global CEO, has declared a Red Alert crisis for 8 countries we operate in (Kenya, Ethiopia, Somalia, South Sudan, Mali, Burkina Faso, Niger and Haiti).
+Stephen Omollo, Plan International’s global CEO, declared a Red Alert crisis for 8 countries we operate in (Kenya, Ethiopia, Somalia, South Sudan, Mali, Burkina Faso, Niger and Haiti).
 That is our highest level of urgent humanitarian response.

 Children too young to walk are surviving on one meal a day, or even less.